TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-regulatory-compliance.md

 * ISO 27001
 * SOC TSP

-The above appears in  your Security Policy management portal as "Out of the box" standards.
+These standards appear in your Security Policy management portal "out of the box."
-*Azure Security Benchmark* was developed by Microsoft for security and compliance **best practices on Azure**, based on common compliance frameworks.
+Azure Security Benchmark was developed by Microsoft for security and compliance best practices on the Azure portal, based on common compliance frameworks.
 Learn more about [Azure Security Benchmark](https://docs.microsoft.com/azure/security/benchmarks/introduction).

 ## Regulatory Compliance management

-- You can add standards such as Azure CIS 1.1.0 (new), HIPAA/HITRUST, NIST SP 800-53 R4, SWIFT CSP CSCF-v2020, UK Official and UK NHS, Canada Federal PBMM, and additional standards that are added in time.
+- You can add standards such as Azure CIS 1.1.0 (new), HIPAA/HITRUST, NIST SP 800-53 R4, SWIFT CSP CSCF-v2020, UK Official and UK NHS, Canada Federal PBMM, and others as they become available.
    For documentation on these standards, see [Customizing the set of standards in your regulatory compliance dashboard](https://docs.microsoft.com/azure/security-center/update-regulatory-compliance-packages)
-- Custom Policy initiatives can be assigned to your subscription and appear under ASC Regulatory Compliance portal.
+- Custom Policy initiatives can be assigned to your subscription and appear under the ASC Regulatory Compliance portal.
 Learn how to: [Using custom security policies](https://docs.microsoft.com/azure/security-center/custom-security-policies)

 ## Common scenarios questions
-- This public page is dynamically updated with common scenarios Q&A, please read it to find your answers:
+- This public page is dynamically updated with common scenarios:
 [FAQ - Regulatory compliance dashboard](https://docs.microsoft.com/azure/security-center/security-center-compliance-dashboard#faq---regulatory-compliance-dashboard)

 ## Troubleshooting

 - The Compliance dashboard displays security assessments and recommendations as they align to specific compliance requirements.
-If a recommendation result is not accurate, failed to be resolved or present unexpected health status please refer to [Remediate recommendations in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-remediate-recommendations).
+If a recommendation result is inaccurate, unresolved, or presents an unexpected health status, refer to [Remediate recommendations in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-remediate-recommendations).

 ## Known issues and limitations
-- Customization within the **Regulatory Compliance** blade are not supported.
-For example: Customer received the PCI DSS 3.2 report for the whole subscription.
-The customer would like to download PCI-DSS 3.2 report only for a selected resource group.
-It is not possible to modify the value of certain CCEID to match a company's standard.
+- Customization within the **Regulatory Compliance** blade is not supported.
+For example, a customer receives the PCI DSS 3.2 report for the whole subscription, but only wants the PCI-DSS 3.2 report for a selected resource group.
+Unfortunately, it's not possible to modify the value of certain CCEID to match a company's standard.
-- When custom initiatives assigned to the subscription but is not visible in Regulatory Compliance dashboard:
+- A custom initiative is assigned to the subscription, but isn't visible from the Regulatory Compliance dashboard.
-Check that your initiative doesn't contain built-in security policy.
-In that case it is by design as it may conflict with ASC default recommendations.
+Check that your initiative doesn't contain a built-in security policy, as it may conflict with ASC default recommendations.

 ## **Recommended Documents**